The Sound of Music (film): Plot

-However, Mother Abbess learns that Maria has stayed in seclusion to avoid her feelings for the Captain, so she encourages her to return to the villa to look for her purpose in life.
+Mother Abbess learns that Maria has stayed in seclusion to avoid her growing romantic feelings for the Captain, so she encourages her to return to the villa to look for her purpose in life.
 When Maria returns to the villa, she learns about the Captain's engagement to the Baroness and agrees to stay until they find a replacement governess.
-However, the Baroness learns that the Captain's feelings for Maria haven't changed, so she peacefully calls off the engagement and returns to Vienna while encouraging the Captain to express his feelings for Maria, who marries him.
+However, the Baroness learns that the Captain's feelings for Maria have not changed, so she peacefully calls off the engagement and returns to Vienna while encouraging the Captain to express his feelings for Maria, who marries him.

 While the couple is on their honeymoon, Max enters the children into the Salzburg Festival against their father's wishes.
-Having learned that Austria has been annexed by the Third Reich, the couple return to their home, where Captain receives a telegram, ordering him to report to the German Naval base at Bremerhaven to accept a commission in the Kriegsmarine.
-Strongly opposed to the Nazis, the Captain tells his family they must leave Austria immediately.
+Having learned that Austria has been annexed by the Third Reich, the couple return to their home, where the Captain receives a telegram, ordering him to report to the German Naval base at Bremerhaven to accept a commission in the Kriegsmarine.
+Strongly opposed to the Nazis and their ideology, the Captain tells his family they must leave Austria immediately.

-That night, the von Trapp family attempt to flee to Switzerland, but they are stopped by a group of Brownshirts, led by the Gauleiter Hans Zeller, waiting outside the villa.
+That night, the Trapp family attempt to flee to Switzerland, but they are stopped by a group of Brownshirts, led by the Gauleiter Hans Zeller, waiting outside the villa.
 To cover his family's tracks, the Captain maintains they are headed to the Salzburg Festival to perform.
 Zeller insists on escorting them to the festival, after which his men will accompany the Captain to Bremerhaven.

-Later that night at the festival, during their final number, the von Trapp family slips away and seeks shelter at the abbey, where Mother Abbess hides them in the cemetery crypt.
+Later that night at the festival, after their final number, the Trapp family slips away while Max stalls for them, seeking shelter at the abbey, where Mother Abbess hides them in the cemetery crypt.
 Zeller and his men soon arrive and search the abbey, but the family is able to escape using the caretaker's car.
-When they attempt to pursue, they discover their cars will not start, as two of the nuns have sabotaged their engines.
-The next morning, after driving to the Swiss border, the von Trapp family make their way on foot across the frontier into Switzerland to safety and freedom.
+When Zeller's men attempt to pursue, they discover their cars will not start since two of the nuns have sabotaged their engines.
+The next morning—after driving to the Swiss border—the von Trapp family makes its way on foot across the frontier into Switzerland to safety and freedom.